ashwalnavada/Scrapy/README.txt

-Building a spider using the Scrapy framework using Python.
+Trying to build a spider using the Scrapy framework using Python.
 This bot will crawl specific pages on a site to extract certain data(attributes like Title, Description..)